mstill3/spark-for-dummies/Everything.md

 - Spark is 100x faster in memory and 10x faster on disk (heap) than mapreduce
 - `reduceByKey()` is a bottleneck because it is a wide transformation
 - When we shuffle data, it creates what is known as a stage boundary.
 Stage boundaries represent a process bottleneck.
+- So what is the benefit of working backward through your action's lineage?
+Answer: It allows Spark to determine if it is necessary to execute every transformation.